khazar08/worldcup2026-predictor/README.md

 ## Roadmap

-Add FIFA official rankings as an additional feature alongside ELO Weight recent matches more heavily than older ones (time-decay on training samples) Add a group stage simulator — run N Monte Carlo simulations of the full group stage and show qualification probabilities for all 48 teams
+- Add FIFA official rankings as an additional feature alongside ELO.
+- Weight recent matches more heavily than older ones (time-decay on training samples).
+- Add a group stage simulator — run N Monte Carlo simulations of the full group stage and show qualification probabilities for all 48 teams.
-Add a knockout bracket simulator through to the final Display team flags in the UI
+- Add a knockout bracket simulator through to the final.
+- Display team flags in the UI.
-Add a "biggest upsets" view showing matches where the model's underdog actually won Experiment with XGBoost or a neural network to see if draw prediction improves
+- Add a "biggest upsets" view showing matches where the model's underdog actually won.
+- Experiment with XGBoost or a neural network to see if draw prediction improves.